End of Life Care

 ~ Continued Care

 An important piece of what I offer as a Death Doula is to provide information and support to the loved ones of the dying, so they can focus on caring for them and making the most of what time is left.
 Aside from providing insight and knowledge about what to expect during the dying process, I can also provide information and support on practical pieces that need attention such as the importance of creating and implementing advance care directives, grief & bereavement support for the dying and their loved ones, the importance and practice of self care for caregivers, and the ability to organize and facilitate a home funeral, should that be the wish of the dying person.
-As a Death Doula, a Reiki Practitioner and a Grief Counselor, I am able to provide support before, during and after the death, helping to promote and facilitate a more beautiful, and less painful journey.
+As a Death Doula, a Reiki Practitioner and a Bereavement Specialist, I am able to provide support before, during and after the death, helping to promote and facilitate a more beautiful, and less painful journey.

 ~ For more information on End of Life Care, please email me through the Contact Page ~